bablukpik/docker/README.md

 # What is Docker?

 Docker is an open-source platform for developing, shipping, and running applications in containers.
-The containers are lightweight and portable machines within your machine.
+Containers are lightweight, portable, and isolated units that run applications independently from the host system.
 Containers allow developers to package applications with all the necessary dependencies (libraries, configuration files, etc.) into a single, self-sufficient unit.
 This ensures the application runs consistently across different environments, such as development, testing, and production.
 Here's a brief overview:

 1. **Containerization**: Docker packages applications and their dependencies into lightweight, portable containers.
 2. **Consistency**: Containers ensure that applications run consistently across different environments.
 Since containers package everything needed to run the application, you avoid the "works on my machine" problem.